AishwaryaHastak/LoRA-implementation/README.md

-# Implementing LoRA from scratch
+# Implementing LoRA for fine-tuning